banevare/LinkedList/README.md

 # LinkedList

-Remove Nth node from a singly-linked list.
+Remove the specified node from a singly-linked list.